colibri-software/locomotive_plugins/README.md

 how the string is generated, the `config_template_string` can be overridden to directly supply the HTML string to be rendered.

+## Database Models

+Plugins can persist data in the database through the use of DBModels.
+A DBModel has all the functionality of a Mongoid document.
+For example:

+    class VisitCount < Locomotive::Plugin::DBModel
+      field :count, default: 0
+    end

+    class VisitCounter
+      include Locomotive::Plugin

+      has_one :visit_count, VisitCount
+      before_filter :increment_count

+      def increment_count
+        visit_count ||= page_visit_count.build
+        visit_count.count += 1
+      end
+    end

 ## Development

 TODO